MaahirG/SmartSecuritySystem/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 ## V3 Current
-The current version relies on a convolutional neural network and takes into account the ROI of detection and moves a servo motor enabling the security camera to swivel. </br>
+The current version relies on a convolutional neural network and takes into account the ROI of detection and moves a servo motor enabling the security camera to swivel.
+Also added a flask program to allow web streaming of the realtime detections. </br>
 **Model architecture: Mobilenet v2 SSD** </br> **Training Set: COCO**